johnofleek/PiloT/autoPilot/README.md

    ATi9
    ```

-   1. If the modem firmware reported doesn't appear in [here](test_configurationRecords.md) I haven't tested it
+   1. If the modem firmware reported doesn't appear in [here](test_configurationRecords.md) we haven't
+      tested it
    1. If the modem does appear in [here](test_configurationRecords.md) but the
       firmware reported is older - then update the modem firmware by connecting the
-      Pilot USB port to a Windows PC using a
+      Pilot USB port to a Windows PC and use a
-      one click .exe installer from [here](https://source.sierrawireless.com/)
+      one click .exe installer from [here](https://source.sierrawireless.com/) to install updated firmware
+      into the Pilot modem
    1. If your RPi variant doesn't appear [here](test_configurationRecords.md) I haven't tested it
    1. If your Raspian variant doesn't appear [here](test_configurationRecords.md) I haven't tested it
 1. Configure the Pilot modem as required (based on firmware identified above)